srsudar/SemCache/chromeapp/README.md

 grunt test
 ```

-Load the unpacked app from `dist/`.
+Load the unpacked App from `dist/`.

 # Running